Alexandra Hospital

-Alexandra Hospital (AH) is a district general hospital located in Queenstown, Singapore that provides acute and community care under the National University Health System.
+Alexandra Hospital (AH) is a district general hospital located in Queenstown, Singapore that provides acute and community care under the National University Health System (NUHS).
+It has over 300 beds.

 The hospital's colonial-style buildings were constructed in the late 1930s on 110000 sqm of land.
 Under British rule, it was known as the British Military Hospital and was the site of a massacre in February 1942 by the Japanese as they took over Singapore in World War II.

 After the liberation of Singapore, the hospital was returned to its British administration, before being handed over to the Singapore government on 11 September 1971.
-Since then, it has gone through four changes of administration, most recently on 1 June 2018, to a team of long-term stewards under the National University Health System.
+Since then, it has gone through four changes of administration, most recently on 1 June 2018, to a team of long-term stewards under the NUHS.

 History

 Old malaria ward

 Before the establishment of a hospital, a building located at what is now a football field in Alexandra Hospital, dating back to at least 1910, was used to house patients with malaria.